lmy441900/lmy441900.github.io/_posts/2019-02-16-netgear-gs105e-review.md

 ## Loop Detection and Broadcast Filtering

 In "System" > "management" > "Loop Detection", one can enable loop detection, so that when a loop forms in the network, the switch will blink the LEDs on that two ports.
-However, this does not prevent broadcast storm.
-If a cable is connected to two of the ports on the switch, the LEDs will blink, but when a broadcast package is going through the switch (for example, `ping 192.168.0.255`), broadcast storm happens, and the switch will die, until the loop disappears.
+However, this **does not prevent broadcast storm**.
+If a cable is connected to two of the ports on the switch, the LEDs will blink; but when a broadcast package is going through the switch (for example, `ping 192.168.0.255`), broadcast storm happens, and the switch will die, until the loop disappears.

 Nonetheless, broadcast storm can be prevented with broadcast filtering, which is in "QoS" > "Broadcast Filtering".
 If the "Storm control rate" is set below `16M`, broadcast storm will not happen even if there is a loop.
 When the rate is set larger than `32M`, the broadcast storm will still happen.

 # Conclusion

 I must say it is a little bit surprising for me that a managed switch can be bought in such a low price.
 Indeed, most people don't need managing in their switches -- switches are plug-and-play in most cases.
 But for some tech-savvy users, they may still want a managed switch that can configure VLAN or something else, while keeping the size of switch not too big.
-From my perspective, for those who want advanced switches in their home, domitory, or lab, NETGEAR GS105E is absolotely a good choice.
+From my perspective, for those who want advanced switches in their home, domitory, or lab, NETGEAR GS105E is absolutely a good choice.

 # Notes

 [^1]: On [datasheet for NETGEAR Gigabit Ethernet Smart Managed Plus Switches][datasheet] page 10 "Ordering Information", there is no "China"; only GS108E has.
+Since Australia uses the same plug as China, I think GS105E is most likely sold in Australia first.
 [^2]: Also on [the datasheet][datasheet], page 9 "Technical Specifications", "Electromagnetic Emissions and Immunity Certifications Class" for GS105Ev2 is "B" (stricter than "A"), meaning that GS105E is suitable for home use.

 [datasheet]: https://www.netgear.com/images/datasheet/switches/Gigabit_Ethernet_Smart_Managed_Plus_Switches_DS.pdf